 6 Ways to Successfully Hike the Inca Trail in the Rainy Season

 After a last minute scramble of our travel plans, we were able to fit the trek in at the very end of March – the tail end of the rainy season.
-Not our ideal situation, but we hoped for the best!
+Not the ideal situation, but we hoped for the best!

 Booking with a local company is a great way to give back to the country, and ensure that you have a great trek.
 Can you imagine having tents that leak and sleeping bags that are not warm enough at night? or food that is not nutritious and satisfying?

 There are big international companies that sell Inca Trail treks, but the reality is that ONLY local Peruvian companies are authorized by the government to be on the trail.
 So even if you book with a well-known international travel company, you’ll still end up on the trail with a local company.
 They’ll just be wearing uniforms that say otherwise, and you’ll be paying a lot more for the exact same service.

 We found that the large companies sold their group treks for between $800 to $1000, while local Peruvian companies sold theirs for between $500 to $700.
 Where does the $300 difference end up?
 Well, I can’t say for sure, but I have a guess. 😉

 After a lot of research, we ended up booking our trek with Quechuas Expeditions.
 Locally owned and operated, this is a company that GUARANTEES trek departures, no matter the number of people in the group.
 They also promise NEVER to combine groups with another tour company.

 We’d booked and paid to be part of a group tour (cheaper than the private tour), but ended up being the only 2 in the group!
 And yes, Quechuas Expeditions honoured their commitment and took off with the just the 2 of us, without cutting any of the promised services.